What is a Road Safety Audit?

 - Completion of construction prior to opening (or completion if on a ‘live’ highway)

-- Accident monitoring (12 months and 36 months after opening of the highway scheme)
+- Post opening collision monitoring (12 months after opening of the highway scheme)

-Some highway improvement schemes may not require a Stage 4 Road Safety Audits unless the relevant authority request further accident monitoring/investigation.
+Some highway improvement schemes may not require Stage 4 Road Safety Audits; and it is for the relevant authority to confirm if further collision monitoring/investigation is required.

-The Road Safety Audit team members may be from the same company undertaking the Highway Improvement scheme design but have to be independent of any scheme design or process.
+The Road Safety Audit team members may be from the same organisation undertaking the Highway Improvement scheme design but must be independent of the scheme design/process.

 Road Safety Audits may be undertaken on highway schemes covering: